joshspeagle/dynesty/docs/source/faq.rst

 of which are *substantially* better over the runaway exponential scaling of random walks), it can take a while for these benefits to really kick in.
-These scaling arguments generally ignore the constant prefactor, which can be quite large for many gradient-based approaches which require integrating along some trajectory requiring (at least) dozens of function calls per sample.
+These scaling arguments generally ignore the constant prefactor, which can be quite large for many gradient-based approaches that require integrating along some trajectory, often resulting in (at least) dozens of function calls per sample.
 This often makes it more efficient to run simpler sampling techniques on lower-dimensional problems.